-A Tip: Wide-shallow containers are sufficient and provide you small crop.
+A Tip: Wide-shallow containers are sufficient and provide you with a small crop.
 Learn how to grow lettuce in a pot here.

-A Tip: Cherry tomatoes don’t require a big deep pot, you can use a small to medium sized container.
-If you like to grow them in hanging baskets near your windows, it is possible too.
-Learn how to do this here.
+A Tip: Cherry tomatoes don’t require a big deep pot, you can use a small to medium-sized container.
+If you like to grow them in hanging baskets near your windows, it is possible too!
+Click here!

-You can have your own spinach and you don’t need a big yard for this.
+You can have your own spinach, and you don’t need a big yard for this.
 You can grow it on a windowsill if it receives only a few hours of sun.
-Here’s the helpful guide on growing spinach in containers.

 A Tip: Provide as much sun as possible and keep your eyes on pests.